LucasBorboleta/mikjersi-certu/README.md

 <img src="./docs/gui-game-play-minimax-2-vs-minimax-1.gif" style="zoom:75%;" />

-The rules of Mikjersi are those of Jersi, but with the following changes (https://github.com/LucasBorboleta/mikjersi):
+The rules of Mikjersi are those of Jersi, but with the following major changes (https://github.com/LucasBorboleta/mikjersi):

 - **Board** -- The board is made of 5x5 squared cells.

 - **Moves** -- The moves are only vertically and horizontally, but not along diagonal.
-- **Cubes** -- Each player owns 1 cube of each sort:
+- **Cubes** -- Each player owns 7 cubes:  rock, paper, scissors, fool, king, mountain and wise.
-    - 1 mountain and 1 wise man that start in the reserve.
-    - 1 rock, 1 paper, 1 scissors, 1 fool and 1 king that start on the first row of each side.
-- **Setting phase** -- At the beginning, the board is empty.
-Starting with whites, and alternating turns, each player puts a cube on his first row.
-The mountain and wise man are kept in the reserve.
-After this phase, the play continues as in Jersi.
-This setting phase is optional and can be replaced by a standard setting.
-- **Exchange of prisoners** -- When a player captures a cube whose sort exist as prisoner by his opponent, then those prisoners are immediately exchanged and moved into the respective reserves.
+- **Exchange of prisoners** -- For 2 turns during a game, when a player captures cubes whose sorts exist as prisoners by his opponent, then those prisoners are immediately exchanged and moved into their respective reserves.
-- **Drop** -- Each piece of the reserve, including retrieved prisoners, can be dropped.

 Above is an overview of the GUI interface.
 This is a work in progress.